Freedom and Truth: Walking through Václav Havel’s Legacy

-In January 1990 new Czech president, Václav Havel, gave a New Year’s address that was characteristic of a person who had sacrificed much for the pursuit of truth and freedom for his people.
-Today, 30 years and one pandemic later, his values, works, spirit and enthusiasm are as inspirational and important as then.
-This experiential outdoor course takes us to discover his message and legacy in new contexts.
+In June 1989, Václav Havel, fresh out of prison, co-wrote the popular “A Few Sentences” petition with the authority characteristic of a person who had sacrificed much for the pursuit of truth and freedom for his people.
+30 years and one pandemic later, his values, works, spirit and enthusiasm are as inspirational and important as then.
+This experiential outdoor course, led by an experienced Czech guide and a leadership professor from the US, takes us places to discover Havel’s message and legacy.
+The recent loss of Václav’s brother Ivan, whom he was very close with, is another good reason for reflection on how this generation of dissidents shaped Prague and Czech Republic.
 We will embark on a journey into Havel’s life: his family, life under communism, his theater and dissident activity, his interrogations and sacrifice, and why he became a trustworthy leader in a dark period of totalitarianism.
 We will then grapple with this speech and other Havel quotes in a highly interactive conversation, drawing inspiration and having fun along the way.

-This AAU Academy Special is a two-hour experiential course with AAU Academy instructors with profound research experience on Václav Havel and outstanding knowledge about special sites in the city of Prague.
+This AAU Academy Special is an experiential course led by AAU Academy instructors with profound research experience on Václav Havel and outstanding knowledge about special sites in the city of Prague.
 As all LovePrague courses, this AAU Academy Special combines academic depth on the topic with an enlightening and interactive teaching style and the interchange of inputs by all participants.
-The course will be held in a fresh New Year’s spirit and include a glass of wine for all participants.
+The course will be responsibly held in a spirit of freedom and include a glass of wine for all participants.
 Bring comfortable shoes, warm clothes, a notebook, and good cheer.